2019-2020 Professional Leave (Sabbaticals)

 The Professional Leave Committee, composed of faculty and administrators across the district, believes the process should start with a discussion between the faculty member and your Dean.

-Beginning with the Fall 2018 application period, the committee will allow optional “draft” applications to be submitted for review.
+Since the beginning of the Fall 2018 application period, the committee has allowed optional “draft” applications to be submitted for review.
 At this time, the draft should be word processed and submitted by email (there is no online draft application form).
 In your draft, answer sections A, B, and C from the application found here on Inside Seattle Colleges.
 Email your draft to FD@seattlecolleges.edu by Friday, October 18, 2019.
 The committee will meet by Week 8 to review your draft and provide feedback.

 Once your completed final application is submitted online, it will be read by your Dean, College Vice President of Instruction, College President, and the Professional Leave Committee.
 All proposals will be scored using the Professional Leave Application Scoring Form (See Application Guidelines for specific point distributions).
 Final committee recommendations to the Chancellor are made after committee discussions and final evaluations of the applications.
 The Chancellor’s office awards Professional Leave Grants and determines how many to fund each year.